SamiCraft/MoneyRPC/README.md

 Now go one folder back from the `mods`, you will be able to now find the file called `moneyrpc.properties`.
 Open it with you text editor

 You will need to change the `discord.id` property to your personal discord id.
-You can get that by enabling [developer mode](https://discordia.me/en/developer-mode) or by going to the #bot-hole and typing in !myid and the SamiCraft bot will tell you what is your discord id.
+You can get that by enabling [developer mode on Discord](https://discordia.me/en/developer-mode) or by going to the #bot-hole and typing in !myid and the SamiCraft bot will tell you what is your discord id.
 When you changed the id to yours save the file and start the game

 ***Congratulations, you have successfully set up the mod!!!***